shadowaxe99/decker/README.md

 ## Acknowledgements

-Special thanks to Josh Richards and Dave Portnoy for their inspiration and humor.
-Without them, this project wouldn't be half as funny!
+Special thanks to all the founders and investors who inspired this project.
+Your passion and dedication drive us to create better tools for the startup community.